- University >

 Digital communication: language and speaking in transition

-prof Dr. Benedikt A. Model, Department of Mathematics, Natural Sciences, Computer Science, Technische Hochschule Mittelhessen . - discussion
+Prof. Dr. Benedikt A. Model, Department of Mathematics, Natural Sciences, Computer Science, Technische Hochschule Mittelhessen . - discussion

 The digital transformation of the education system cannot be "prescribed" even with a lot of money.
 It is happening faster than scientific research can reflect.
 The changes permanently modify our behaviour, thinking and feelings in all social matters.